rebeccaestes/react-tutorial/tutorial.md

 <h4>Looping Through Properties</h4>

 OK, so we can display properties through their index number.
 We should be able to display them all by looping through them, right?
-We can!

 We're going to create a new component to do this.
-This new component will be a list of all our favorite things, so let's call it ListOfThings.
-Inside ListOfThings, we'll be printing out the component AFavoriteThing, once for every object in our data.
+This new component will be a list of ALL of our favorite things, not just one.
+Let's call it ListOfThings.
+Inside ListOfThings, the component AFavoriteThing will display once for every object in our data.
 Here's how we do this:

 ```jsx
 var ListOfThings = React.createClass({